Samiikon/samiikon.github.io/_posts/2018-06-06-using-couchdb-with-python-cloudant.md

 ---
-title: "Using CouchDB with Cloudant-python"
+title: "Using CouchDB with python-cloudant"
 date: 2018-06-06
 author: samiikon
 twitter: samiikon
-description: "Guide for cloudant-python with CouchDb"
+description: "Guide for python-cloudant with CouchDb"
 ---
-# Using CouchDB with Cloudant-python
+# Using CouchDB with python-cloudant
 _By Sami - June 6, 2018_

-This guide goes through installation and basic usage of cloudant-python library with CouchDB.
+This guide goes through installation and basic usage of python-cloudant library with CouchDB.

 ## Prerequisites
 This guide is written using elementary OS Loki(Ubuntu 16.04 LTS).
 You should have **CouchDB** installed and working locally.
 Also you should have **virtualenv** and **pip** for Python installed and working.
 I presume that you know what basic command line commands like `mkdir` and `cd` do.